YAML Schema Reference

 minLevel: L1

-coreSkills: [code_quality, testing, system_design]
+coreSkills: [code-quality, testing, system-design]

-supportingSkills: [ci_cd, documentation]
+supportingSkills: [ci-cd, documentation]

 broadSkills: [security, observability]